SamLizard/ImageRatioUpdater/README.md

 By default, the output image will be saved in the Downloads folder.

-To run the script on a folder full of images, update FOLDER_PATH (and optionally, change IMAGE_EXTENSION - pay attention: the extentions of all your images have to be the same).
+To run the script on a folder full of images, update FOLDER_PATH.

 The output images will be saved by default in a folder named "Standard ratio images" inside the folder that stocked the initial images.

+### Use case
+To share images, sometimes it is required to give a standard rotio image.
+For example, in instagram, when publishing a post, the image has to be in a ratio : 4:5 ; 1:1 or 16:9 (up to 1.91:1).
+If the image is not in the compatible ratio, it will be croped (instead of having transparent pixels at the borders).

 ## Examples